Low-Carbon Concrete Initiative

 Clean Air Construction Regional Initiative

-To improve the air quality in Portland Metro area, the City of Portland, Multnomah County, Port of Portland, Metro, and Washington County are working together to include Clean Air Construction Requirements in their construction contracts.
+To improve the air quality in Portland Metro area, the City of Portland, Multnomah County, Port of Portland, Metro, Washington County, TriMet, and Portland Community College are working together to include Clean Air Construction Requirements in their construction contracts.
 You can find more information on the Clean Air Construction Regional Program website.

 Sweatshop Free Apparel